Converting to Oracle: Write to an Existing Table

 FME will prompt the user to define the Feature Types to be imported through the Import Writer Feature Types dialog.
 Click ‘Parameters…’, and select the target table that you would like to use for the schema.
 For our example, the target table is 'BIKE_PATHS'.

-The schema definition for the selected table is now added to the workspace.
+The schema definition for the selected table has been added to the workspace.
 Notice that the Writer Feature Type is a copy of the existing database table schema (and not the Reader Feature Type, as a standard workspace would create).

 4. Set the Feature Operation and Table Handling

 Open the Feature Type Properties for the feature writer.
-Under the Format Parameters tab, verify that the Feature Operation parameter is set to 'Insert', and change the Table Handling to 'Use Existing'.
+Under the Format Parameters tab, verify that the fields are set:

 5. Map the Schema